precimed/mixer/precimed/README.md

 ## Introduction

 This folder contains a Python port of MiXeR, wrapping the same C/C++ core as we previously used from MATLAB.
-This should singificantly improve user experience, as Python allows much simpler  installation procedures, makes it less error prone, allows to implement well-documented command-line interface (``python mixer.py --help``), and it with visualization.
+This is work in progress, but eventually it should singificantly improve user experience, as Python allows much simpler  installation procedures, makes it less error prone, allows to implement well-documented command-line interface (``python mixer.py --help``), and it with visualization.